 Earnings vs. Projections

 One way earnings influence the price of the stock is how well a company performs against expectations.
 Before most companies report their quarterly financial results, analysts predict the EPS for the quarter based on the company's guidance and other factors.
-If a company beats the projected earnings, its stock price will usually go up.
+It is a common practice to underestimate EPS; if a company beats the projected earnings, its stock price will usually go up.
 But if a company fails to reach the projected earnings, its stock price will most likely decline.
 A company could have a very profitable quarter, but if it makes less than was projected the stock price is likely to fall.
-Similarly, if a company loses money -- but the losses are lower than projected -- the stock price is likely to go up.
+Similarly, if a company loses money – but the losses are lower than projected – the stock price is likely to go up.

 Impact of Earnings on Stock Price

 If a company doesn't produce consistent earnings growth or lower its P/E ratio over time, investors might choose to sell the stock, sending its price lower.
 Young or growth-oriented companies that have extremely high P/E ratios or lose money might have a high stock price due to projected future growth.
-But eventually a lack of earnings over a long period of time will drive a stock price down and the company potentially out of business.
+But a lack of earnings over a long period of time will usually (but not always) drive a stock price down and the company potentially out of business.

 - Comstock Images/Comstock/Getty Images